 The CRC architecture was specifically chosen to scale with different data-widths.
 As can be seen in Figure 2.5 it consists of one 128-bit CRC per FLIT (crc_128_init).
-While the CRCs are calculated a specific logic assigns the targeted CRC to the tail of the corresponding packet.
-After the CRCs are calculated all 32-bit remainder that belong to the same packet are shifted to a dedicated accumulation CRC stage (crc_accu), where the remainders form the actual CRC within a single cycle.
+While the CRCs are calculated another part of the logic assigns the targeted CRC to the tail of the corresponding packet.
+After the CRCs are calculated all 32-bit remainder that belong to the same packet are shifted to a dedicated accumulation CRC stage (crc_accu).
+These remainders form the actual CRC within a single cycle.
 Finally, the output CRCs are added to the tail of the packets.